TencentMediaLab/GME/GME Developer Manual/Android Developer Manual/Android SDK Developer Manual_intl.md

 ```

 ### Enable streaming speech recognition
-This API is used to start streaming recording.
+This API is used to start streaming speech recognition.
 Texts obtained from voice-to-text conversion will be returned in real time in its callback.
+The recognition only supports Chinese and English.

 #### Function prototype
 ```